roymacdonald/ofxGVF/README.md

 ofxGVF
 ===

+### UPDATE: August 8th, 2020
+Updated structure for use as an openFrameworks addon.
+The original PureData and Max/Msp projects are now in the others folder

 Gesture Variation Follower: c++ library and implementation in various creative programming environments.
 GVF allows for realtime gesture recognition and variation tracking.
 <br />